World line: Tangent vector to a world line: four-velocity

-World lines in special relativity
+In special relativity

 So far a world line (and the concept of tangent vectors) has been described without a means of quantifying the interval between events.
 The basic mathematics is as follows: The theory of special relativity puts some constraints on possible world lines.
 In special relativity the description of spacetime is limited to special coordinate systems that do not accelerate (and so do not rotate either), termed inertial coordinate systems.
 In such coordinate systems, the speed of light is a constant.
 The structure of spacetime is determined by a bilinear form η, which gives a real number for each pair of events.
 The bilinear form is sometimes termed a spacetime metric, but since distinct events sometimes result in a zero value, unlike metrics in metric spaces of mathematics, the bilinear form is not a mathematical metric on spacetime.

 World lines of freely falling particles/objects are called geodesics.
 In special relativity these are straight lines in Minkowski space.

 Often the time units are chosen such that the speed of light is represented by lines at a fixed angle, usually at 45 degrees, forming a cone with the vertical (time) axis.
 In general, useful curves in spacetime can be of three types (the other types would be partly one, partly another type):